Aeris111/CS_song/README.md

 ## Organization of the data

-- basic unit: a single line of lyric
+Basic unit: a single line of lyric</br>

-- we add song ID and lyric ID for each row of data to convenient searching:
+1. We add song ID and lyric ID for each row of data to convenient searching:

     - song ID is Composed from: 'S' + 'yy' + #(a number representing rank of the song)
         > e.g. S10-1 represent the song which is the first place in 2010

     - lyric ID is Composed from: 'L' + #(a number)
         > e.g. L11 represent the 11th line of lyric

-- we remove symbols which are represent of repeated parts of lyric, instead those parts will be filled up with the lyric which is actually sung in the song
+2. We remove symbols (`*`) which are represent of repeated parts of lyric, instead those parts will be filled up with the lyric which is actually sung in the song.

 ### Organisation of Metadata